-Podcast listeners usually download more than one episode and often from more than one podcast.
-A measure of how many people downloaded episodes can be useful by describing the reach of the podcast or group of podcasts.
+Podcast listeners often download more than one episode and often from more than one podcast.
+A measure of how many people downloaded episodes can be used to describe the reach of the podcast or group of podcasts.

 Website metrics of reach usually depend on the use of cookies or JavaScript to identify individual devices or users.
 Downloading an MP3 file does not usually trigger the reading of cookies or the running of JavaScript, so alternative methods must be used.
-HTTP requests - include the IP address of the recipient of the file and usually include a user agent that, while not unique to the user, provides some ability to distinguish multiple users behind one IP address.
+HTTP requests include the IP address of the recipient of the file and usually include a user agent that, while not unique to the user, provides some ability to distinguish multiple users behind one IP address.

-2. Listener: data that represents a single user who downloads content (for immediate or delayed consumption) from the podcast publisher.
-Listeners may be represented by IP address (but limited to a max of 3 per IP) or may be represented by a combination of IP address and User Agent as described earlier.
+2. Listener: data that represents a single user who downloads content (for immediate or delayed consumption).
+Listeners may be represented by a combination of IP address and User Agent as described earlier.
 The listeners must be specified within a stated time frame (day, week, month, etc.).

-Note - if the metrics provider is able to identify listeners by cookies, IFA or other similar mechanism that requires more advanced client support, they are allowed to do so.
+Note 1 - if the metrics provider is able to identify listeners by cookies, IFA or other similar mechanism that requires more advanced client support, they are encouraged to do so.
 The key requirement is to be transparent about the methodology used.
+It is important to note that as discussed above, currently only a very small subset of podcasts consumed are covered by these mechanisms.